 Why focus on behavior modification?
 As the old saying goes, “If you do what you always did, you’ll get what you always got.”
 Or, as Albert Einstein more eloquently put, “One of the definitions of insanity is doing the same thing and expecting a different result.”

-If people want to be healthier, receive higher quality healthcare and lower their own healthcare costs, they need to modify their behavior.
+Most people want to be healthier, receive higher quality healthcare and lower their own healthcare costs.
+In order to do so, they need to modify their behavior.
 They must focus on Health Activation.

-If an employer wants healthier employees and plan members, better care for its plan members and improve the financial performance of its health plan, employees need to modify their behavior.
+Employers want healthier employees and plan members, better care for its plan members and improved the financial performance of its health plan.
+However, it is often the employees that need to modify their behavior.
 Employers, too, must focus on Health Activation.

 Three Pillars of Health Activation